Bruception/fiu-course-api/README.md

 # FIU Course API
-A simple API for querying courses at FIU.
+An API for querying courses at FIU.

 # Usage
 The API can be found [here](https://fiu-course-api.herokuapp.com/api).